kumpelski/volume_exe/README.md

 ## volume_exe
-a python script that silences running applications<br>
+a python script that silences running applications,<br>
 the script can then be turned into .exe file using:<br>
 <code>pyinstaller --onefile main.py</code>